vehk11s/Quiz-app/README.md

 The app is two part program: backend and frontend.

-Backend is made with node.js and mongodb using following depencies: Express, Nodemon, Mongoose, Dotenv and CORS.
+Backend is made with node.js and mongodb using following depencies:
+                                                                    Express;
+                                                                    Nodemon;
+                                                                    Mongoose;
+                                                                    Dotenv;
+                                                                    express-validator;
+                                                                    CORS

 Frontend is made with html5, CSS3 and vanilla javascript.
 Accessibility of the frontend is one of the highest goals of this project.